Montague Glass: Potash & Perlmutter

 Potash and Perlmutter made their debut in the short stories published serially in the New York Evening Post.
 These were then published in a collection Potash and Perlmutter: Their Copartnership Ventures and Adventures, in 1909.
 In the first story, Potash and Perlmutter meet and become partners in the "cloak and suit" business.
 Subsequent stories seek humor in the pair's business dealings with buyers, suppliers and employees.

 Glass, trained as a lawyer, derived the plots of many of the stories from his own experience of the legal problems typical of traders in goods: breached contracts, deliveries of non-conforming goods, problems with trade credit, etc. "For ten years Mr. Glass was present almost daily at bankruptcy meetings, closing of titles to real estate, and conferences with reference to the entrance into or dissolution of co-partnerships."
 These experiences formed the basis of his stories.

 The characters of Potash and Perlmutter were both Jewish, like Glass himself.
-The characters' Jewishness is highlighted by Glass' use of dialect in rendering their dialogue.
+The characters' Jewishness is highlighted by Glass's use of dialect in rendering their dialogue.
 One contemporary critic wrote: "His method is photographic and phonographic; that is, we get the life just as it stirs daily in the cloak and suit section of New York, and we get it through its own language."
 In rendering the characters' dialect in print, Glass primarily relied on word choice and word order, seldom misspelling words for effect.
 Thus, a critic in 1917 distinguished Glass's style from "dialect stories ... in which the "Hoot mon" and "Ah'. gwuine, Suh" are sprinkled as liberally as caraway seeds in rye bread."

 Following the success of the first Potash and Perlmutter collection in 1909, Glass wrote four more books starring the characters: Abe and Mawruss: Being Further Adventures of Potash and Perlmutter (1911), Worrying Won't Win (1918), Potash and Perlmutter Settle Things (1919) and Y'Understand (1925).
 The 1927 collection Lucky Numbers also includes one Potash and Perlmutter story.

 The use of dialect was carried over into the stage adaptations.
 Willa Cather wrote of the 1913 play Potash and Perlmutter, "[T]here is not an American in the piece and the only character who speaks conventional English is a Russian refugee."
 In a later essay, Cather remarked that the stage dialect was accurate enough to satisfy a heavily Jewish audience that was fully familiar with the types being portrayed.

 The characters seem to have been enjoyed by Jewish audiences.
 Cather wrote, "During the long run of 'Potash and Perlmutter' here, we learned as much about the garment trade in New York from the very characteristic audiences as from the play.
 Far from dissenting or disapproving, the great Jewish population of the city packed Cohen's Theater night after night, roared at and applauded the play, greedily appropriated it, fairly ate it up."
 She added: "Mr. Montague Glass's characters were not counterfeits."